Inside the Factory Knowledge Graph

 The Factory Knowledge Graph is built for that second case.
 It stores your information as connected, time-aware facts rather than a pile of files, which is what lets the system reason over your data instead of just searching it.

 That pile is most of what an organization owns.
-IDC estimates that roughly 80% of enterprise data is unstructured — documents, email, notes, transcripts — which is exactly the material a graph is built to connect.1
+IDC estimates that roughly 80% of the world's data is unstructured -- documents, email, notes, transcripts -- which is exactly the material a graph is built to connect.1

 Nouns and the Lines Between Them